AntonioFuziy/pyrthon/README.md

-# fuziy++
+# Pyrthon
-A compiler built for my own programming language
+A compiler built for my own programming language based on rednecks

 ## EBNF